Rust fixme 2 picoCTF 2025 Solution

 Learn more

 XOR-based encryption is simple but instructive: the same operation (XOR with the key) both encrypts and decrypts, making it a symmetric cipher with trivial implementation.
-Real-world XOR cipher weaknesses include key reuse (if the same key encrypts two plaintexts, XORing the ciphertexts reveals information about both plaintexts) and short keys (susceptible to frequency analysis).
-XOR is, however, the core operation inside stream ciphers like ChaCha20 and inside block cipher modes like CTR and OFB.
+See stream ciphers in CTFs for how key reuse and short keys break this construction in practice.
+XOR is also the core operation inside ciphers like ChaCha20 and block-cipher modes like CTR and OFB.

 Learn more